 Service & Repair

-If you are interested in having your sewing machine serviced or repaired, you will need to contact Tim.
+If you're interested in having your sewing machine serviced or repaired, please contact Tim on:

 07985 387223